-One evening more than three decades ago, Ron left the Haarlem hospital where he was a Resident and headed to Rotterdam for a Paul Winter concert in Sint-Laurenskerk, a gothic basilica from the 15th century.
+One evening more than three decades ago, my Dutch husband, Ron, left the Haarlem hospital where he was a Resident and headed to Rotterdam for a Paul Winter concert in Sint-Laurenskerk, a gothic basilica from the 15th century.
 He didn’t know it yet, but he was rushing to make it on time for an encounter that would change the course of his life.

 Alongside the concert, an American speaker and author was scheduled to present The Search for a Modern-Day Mystery School.
 Ron arrived late, and the church was packed, so he had to stand in the back.
 From there, he could hear the speaker but couldn’t understand what was being said.
-But he stood there crying from the impact of the man’s voice.
+But he stood there with tears in his eyes from the impact of the man’s voice.

 At the end of the evening, Ron pushed his way through the crowd, wanting to see the man up close.
 He managed to make eye contact, grabbed his hand and introduced himself.
 The man looked at Ron and said one thing, “Why don’t you come to Virginia Beach?”
 The man was my spiritual teacher.